glciampaglia/glciampaglia.com/content/index.md

 ### News

+__4 Sep.
+2016__: The 2017 NetSci International School and Conference on Network Science will be held in Indianapolis at the JW Marriott Indianapolis from June 19-23.
+More information will be available soon: http://netsci2017.net/

 **21 Jun.
 2015**: Submit to the [Computational Social Science 2015](http://cssworkshop.oii.ox.ac.uk/) workshop!
 This is a satellite event of the [2015 Conference on Complex